Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Pick Order.md

 3. Choose the demand you just generated, then click the expand button (>) next to it.
    💡 **Tip:** The first item in the list under your account should be the demand you just generated.

+4. In the Temporary Order Item list, pick orders are grouped by date and order number.
+Click **Create Order** next to the desired pick order.

 5. Once created, the order will have:
    5.1.
 A serial number and